Hans-Jochen Vogel: Early life and professional career

 Vogel was born in Göttingen in the Province of Hanover, Germany on 3 February 1926.
 He attended the Max-Planck-Gymnasium in Göttingen, and from 1935 the Landgraf-Ludwig-Gymnasium in Gießen, Hesse where he achieved the Abitur in 1943.
 He was an active Catholic and joined the Hitler Youth and even became one of its squad leaders (Scharführer).
 He was not critical of the Nazi regime and later recalled:

 "… in spite of all my doubts about details it did not occur to me at the time that you can, or even must, resist the State.
 Especially if I consider the biographies of other young people, for instance, Sophie and Hans Scholl, who came to completely different conclusions.
 I lived with my parents in Gießen then, I saw the synagogue burn.
 And nobody helped, on the contrary, the police and the firebrigade made the fire even worse.
 But not even that really opened my eyes."

 Vogel volunteered for service in the German Army (Wehrmacht) in July 1943, aged 17, in the latter stages of World War II.
 Twice wounded at the Italian Front, Vogel was an Unteroffizier at the end of the war, when he was captured by the Americans.
-On his return from prison camp he worked as a transport worker for a short while, before he was able to study law in Marburg and Munich.
+On his return from prison camp he worked as a transport worker for a short while, before he was able to study law at Marburg University and the Ludwig-Maximilians-Universität München.
 He received his doctorate ("magna cum laude") in 1950.

 His professional career began in February 1952, when he became a junior official (Assessor) in the Ministry of Justice of Bavaria.
 At the age of 28 he was a county court judge, and in the following year he was appointed chairman of a commission in the Bavarian Minister-President's office which was to review Bavarian law for a new survey published by the Bavarian state parliament.
 The Munich City Council made him their legal secretary (Rechtsreferent) in 1958.